Weston-Cox/Photon_LaserTag/README.md

       2. Run the `sudo update-alternatives -config javac`  command.
 Choose the correct Java Compiler version.

 - **[Apache Maven](https://maven.apache.org/download.cgi)**: For project build management

+  1. Check if Maven is installed on your VM by typing: `mvn --version` on your terminal.

+  2. If not, type `sudo apt install maven`

 - **PostgreSQL**: For database management (This program uses a VM that runs the PostgreSQL Database)

 ### Steps